 In general, the IACUC requires that each animal assigned to an Assurance be individually identifiable through the use of tags, bands, tattoos, dyes, etc. Animals that are housed singly may be identified through the use of cage cards rather than by placing a tag or mark on the animal.
 Exceptions to this practice are allowed for breeding colonies of small rodents where same sex littermates may be housed together, and for group-housed fish or amphibians.
 For exceptions in other cases contact the Office of Research Integrity.

-Room Cards, Animal Census and Daily Records
+Room Cards, Animal Census, and Daily Records

 Specific information is required for each room, environmental chamber, or pen housing animals.
-At minimum the following information must be provided: name of the principal investigator and emergency contact information, IACUC Assurance No(s)., time of lights on and off, ambient temperature, and, if appropriate, the name and contact information for the technician or graduate student responsible for the project.
+At a minimum the following information must be provided: name of the principal investigator and emergency contact information, IACUC Assurance No(s)., time of lights on and off, ambient temperature, and, if appropriate, the name and contact information for the technician or graduate student responsible for the project.
 If animals on multiple assurances are housed in the same room or chamber, the rack or cage cards must clearly indicate which animals are on which assurance.

 An animal census/inventory for the room, environmental chamber, pen or tank must be maintained.
 This should be a running count that is updated as necessary.